Nemo64/Sen-selector-engine/README.md

 ### selectors depending on selectors
 - `:not(selector)` matches all elements that don't match the selector inside the brackets.
 This is a powerfull pseudo.
 You can put anything inside it to negate it.
 Here an example: `div:not(.notme)` would match any div that hasn't the class *notme*.
 Multible selectors, seperated by a comma, and even deep selectors are supported. `div:not(div > div, .notme)` would only match div's that aren't a child of a div and don't have the class *notme*.
 If one of those conditions match a div won't be in the list.
 - `:matches(selector)` matches all elements that match the selector.
 The selector for matches has the same rules as the selector for not: none.
 You can make any condition you want.
 You could do this for example: `:enabled:matches(input:matches([type=text], [type=password]), textarea)` to get all textinputs that are enabled.

+For those who are used to `:eq`, `:lt`, `:gt` etc. should learn basic JavaScript.
+Just use `select( "selector" ).slice( startindex, endinex )`.
+For jQuery itself it's a little harder of course but for arrays this is the fastest way.